wladimirgrf/docs/source/index.html.md

 # Documentation Structure

-In these docs you'll find everything you need to leverage Bitchain for your applications.
+In these docs you'll find everything you need to leverage BitChain for your applications.
 For all officially supported languages, you'll see code samples, in addition to basic cURL requests/responses for every endpoint.
 You can switch between cURL/language samples via the selector in the upper right.
 We're working on supporting more languages, but if you're working on your own language library, definitely let us know: we'd love to add more community supported libraries here.